 - Completion of the lift

-This creates a clear mental pathway before action.
+That creates a clear mental pathway before you ever take action.

 Competition Scenario Rehearsal